HazyResearch/deepdive/doc/doc/advanced/ec2.md

 - Follow the wizard to launch the instance.
 - SSH into the instance as `ubuntu` with the private key you specified in the AWS wizard.
-- run the following command to start PostgreSQL and install DeepDive.
+- Run the following command to install Postgre and DeepDive.
     ```bash
     curl -fsSL deepdive.stanford.edu/install | bash -s postgres deepdive
     ```